juji-io/datalevin/README.md

 ## :rocket: Status

 Both Datascript and LMDB are mature and stable libraries.
 Building on top of them, Datalevin is extensively tested with property-based testing.

-Running the benchmark suite of Datascript, here is how it looks.
+Running the benchmark suite of Datascript on a Ubuntu Linux server with an Intel i7 3.6GHz CPU and a 1TB SSD drive, here is how it looks.

 <p align="center">
 <img src="bench/datalevin-bench-query-01-05-2021.png" alt="query benchmark" height="250"></img>